 Open interest is the number of derivative contracts that have not yet been settled.
 Adding up all of the open contracts provides you with the open interest.

 Open interest is merely the total of all open contracts.
 Unlike many other financial tools or indicators, calculating open interest requires nothing more than basic addition and subtraction skills.
-While calculating open interest is quite simple in theory, the application is often a bit more confusing.
+While calculating open interest is quite simple in theory, the application is often more confusing.

 Let’s look at an example to see what we mean by this.

-Stockholder Adam writes six call contracts for SPY as he thinks it will go down, and he wants to collect option premium.
+Stockholder Adam writes six call contracts for SPY as he thinks it will go down, and he wants to collect the option premium.
 Trader Bob purchases one call contract as he thinks SPY will go up.
 Trader Cathy buys the remainder of the call contracts.
 Six open contracts now exist with the stockholder “writing” six call contracts and our two traders buying them.

 The next day, SPY moves up.
 Bob exercises his contract with Adam and purchases SPY at a discount.
 Adam still collects the option premium but no longer holds the SPY associated with that contract.
-Cathy, on the other hand, sells all five of her in-the-money contracts to Dave.
+On the other hand, Cathy sells all five of her in-the-money contracts to Dave.
 Even though every contract was traded, open interest fell by one as no new contracts were created, and one was settled.